crueter/passmanpp/README.md

 - More advanced password generator (partially done; will add extended ASCII maybe)
 - Better entry modification tool

-# TODO
+# 2.0 SHIT
 shit I need to do for 2.0:
-- Properly align the randomize/view icons for EntryDetails() (DONE)
 - Create a full GUI interface
-- Allow users to choose the number of iterations of PBKDF2 hashing (to slow down bruteforcing)
-- Database config
 - Password health/entropy checker
 - Icons and attachments
 - Key file implementation
-- Separate program that encrypts files in the same way the .pdpp files are (maybe)
 - Allow for more stuff to be stored there, i.e. user-input attributes
-- Maybe try and get EASCII to actually work
+- Allow choosing different checksum, derivation, hashing, and encryption methods (mostly done - test out every single combination and ensure they work)
+- More advanced password generator + EASCII
+ * AES-256/GCM, Twofish
+ * Blake2b(256), SHA-3(256), SHAKE-256(256), Skein-512, SHA-256
+ * Argon2id, Bcrypt-PBKDF, or no hashing at all
+ * Potentially see if any more PBKD functions can be used
+- Database config (sort of maybe done but not really?)
-- Create a proper .pdpp file format with a header; docs for header (soon)
+- Create a proper .pdpp file format with a header; docs for header (NEARLY DONE)

-- Allow choosing different checksum, derivation, hashing, and encryption methods
+# 2.0 SHIT THATS DONE
+- Properly align the randomize/view icons for EntryDetails() (DONE)
+- Allow users to choose the number of iterations of hashing (to slow down bruteforcing) (DONE)
-- Database UUIDs
+- Database UUIDs (DONE)
-- Proper name/description for files in the header
+- Proper name/description for files in the header (DONE)

 # Relation to PyPassMan
 The original AES Python version works great, however, I quickly realized that if I wanted people to use this, I needed to add more features and make it overall just better.
 And thus, the idea of a C++ passman rewrite was born sometime late September.
 And the first release came to be on October 21, 2020.